 As part of the global population, I would love to thank the Greek nation for gifting the world with many wonderful attributes.
 The Greeks gave the world the first theater, the Olympic games, and great philosophers such as Democritus, Pythagoras, Plato, and Socrates.
 Thanks to the Greeks, we have different literary forms, philosophy, democracy, architectural beauties and not to mention their great Greek desserts along with its luscious cuisine!
 Along with its cuisine, an indispensable food in Greek cuisine is actually Greek bread.
 Don’t you just love the Greeks!?

-10 most delicious Greek Breads
+10 most delicious Greek Bread

 Daktyla (or Finger Bread)